Cherreads

 I raised an eyebrow.

 She pulled a small book from the shelf.
-"You remind me of Chaniel."
+"You remind me of Chihiro."

 "The club leader?"

-She nodded.
+She nodded, her thumb tracing the book's spine without opening it.
 "My childhood friend.
 He was obsessed with puzzles even back then.
-Went to the UK for six years.
-Came back last year."
+Went to UK for six years.
+Then came back last year."

-Smart enough to run a puzzle club as a freshman.
+Smart enough to run a puzzle club even as a middle schooler.

 "He's the reason I joined," she added.
+Her gaze drifted to his locker—the one with CHIHIRO taped across the front—before she caught herself and looked away.
 "It's the only place we still hang out."

 My attention drifted to a small board game on a side table.